1EdTech/respec/ims-examples/ims-markdown-part1.md

 ## Introduction {#intro}

+Please see [Using Markdown with ReSpec](https://github.com/w3c/respec/wiki/markdown) for more examples of using markdown in ReSpec documents.

 This is the introduction text.
 The section has a custom <code>id="intro"</code>.

 <pre class="example" title="How to override generated id in markdown">